-- Personal illness verified by a parent or guardian in a written note or email brought to the office upon the student's return.
-Parent excuses need to be on file within two (2) school days of the absence or the absence will be considered unexcused.
+- 1. Personal illness verified by a parent or guardian in a written note or email must be brought to the office upon the day of return from the student's absence otherwise the absence will be considered unexcused.
 A telephone call received by 8:10 am from a parent/guardian will also suffice. - 2.
-Medical, dental, or optical appointments verified by the doctor in a written note brought to the office upon the student's return.
-Doctors' notes need to be on file within two (2) school days of the absence or the absence will be considered unexcused. - 3.
-Death in the family verified by a parent or guardian in a written note or email brought to the office upon the student's return.
-Notes need to be on file within two (2) school days of the absence or the absence will be considered unexcused.
+Medical, dental, or optical appointments verified by the doctor in a written note must be brought to the office upon the day of the student's return from the student's absence otherwise the absence will be considered unexcused. - 3.
+Death in the family verified by a parent or guardian in a written note or email must be brought to the office upon the day of return from the student's absence otherwise the absence will be considered unexcused.
 A telephone call received by 8:10am from a parent/guardian will also suffice. - 4.
-Quarantine of the home verified by a doctor in a written note brought to the office upon the student's return.
-Notes need to be on file within two (2) school days of the absence or the absence will be considered unexcused. - 5.
-Emergency work (not to exceed two days per school year) at home in which the parent can work out no other solution and verified in a written note or email brought to the office upon the student's return.
-Notes need to be on file within two (2) school days of the absence or the absence will be considered unexcused.
+Quarantine of the home verified by a doctor in a written note must be brought to the office upon the day of return from the student's absence otherwise the absence will be considered unexcused. - 5.
+Emergency work (not to exceed two days per school year) at home in which the parent can work out no other solution and verified in a written note or email must be brought to the office upon the day of the student's return from the student's absence otherwise the absence will be considered unexcused.
 A telephone call received by 8:10am from a parent/guardian will also suffice.